nathanpeck/awesome-ecs/README.md

 - [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) - AWS CDK is an SDK that lets developers define and deploy AWS infrastructure using familiar programming languages, often the same language that the application itself is coded in.
 CDK creates CloudFormation automatically behind the scenes.
   - [aws-ecs](https://www.npmjs.com/package/@aws-cdk/aws-ecs) - This module provides simple low level constructs for creating ECS and Fargate services.
 It gets about 100k downloads per week on NPM, so it is quite popular as a choice.
   - [aws-ecs-patterns](https://www.npmjs.com/package/@aws-cdk/aws-ecs-patterns) - A more beginner friendly interface to CDK.
 These patterns help you setup simple things like a "load balanced service" or a "scheduled task"
   - [ecs-service-extensions](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) - This CDK module provides the most extendable interface for ECS services.
-It lets you deploy an ECS service and then optionally attach extensions to it, which do things like add the service to a service mesh, or add an observability sidecar, etc.
+It lets you deploy an ECS service and then optionally attach extensions to it, which do things like add the service to a service mesh, or add an observability sidecar, etc. Read more about [how to build custom extensions for ECS deployments](https://containersonaws.com/pattern/ecs-service-extensions-custom-extension)
-- [Docker Compose](https://docs.docker.com/engine/context/ecs-integration/) - If you use Docker Compose to launch your containers locally it now has an integration to deploy containers directly to ECS.
 - [CloudFormation](https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/ECS) - You can choose to write CloudFormation templates to describe your deployment directly, in which case these sample templates will help.
+Check out [prebuilt CloudFormation patterns for AWS CloudFormation and Amazon ECS + AWS Fargate](https://containersonaws.com/pattern/?tool=cloudformation)
 - [Terraform ECS](https://github.com/arminc/terraform-ecs) by [Armin Coralic](https://twitter.com/acoralic) - Production ready AWS ECS infrastructure as code with Terraform
 - [Troposphere + ECS](https://github.com/cloudtools/troposphere/blob/master/examples/ECSFargate.py) - For Python users [Troposphere](https://github.com/cloudtools/troposphere) can help create CloudFormation templates.
 This example shows how to create an ECS deployment using Troposphere